 SCHOOL-LEVEL INVESTIGATIONS Policy Code: 4340

 The board is committed to creating a safe, orderly environment for students and employees.
-Principals are authorized and responsible for investigating conduct that may violate a board policy, school standard, school rule or the Code of Student Conduct.
+Principals are authorized and responsible for investigating conduct that may violate a board policy, school standard, school rule or the Code of Student Conduct, unless that authority and duty is conferred on another school administrator under a particular board policy.

 All employees and students, including students alleged to have engaged in misconduct, are expected to respond fully and truthfully to any questions or issues raised in the course of the investigation and any related proceedings.
+Employees and students may be subject to disciplinary action for knowingly making false statements or knowingly submitting false information during an investigation or any related proceedings.

 Any student who has violated a board policy, school standard, school rule or the Code of Student Conduct must accept the consequences for his or her misbehavior.
 All consequences must be administered in a fair and nondiscriminatory manner.

-The school administrator shall take the following steps in addressing all cases of alleged misbehavior appropriately referred to his or her office:
+The school administrator shall take the following steps in addressing all cases of alleged misbehavior appropriately referred to his or her office except when a particular board policy provides for a more specific response:

 investigate the facts and circumstances related to the alleged misbehavior;